 The gap between SBA loan rates and traditional bank loan rates comes down to how risk is managed and who's backing the loan.
 Here's why those differences exist:

-• SBA loans carry a government guarantee that reduces lender risk (up to 75-85% for many 7(a) loans), allowing lenders to offer better terms.
+SBA loans carry a government guarantee that reduces lender risk (up to 75% to 85% for many 7(a) loans), allowing lenders to offer better terms.

 For business owners, the lower cost of borrowing means greater cash flow flexibility, which can be redirected into hiring, inventory, or equipment rather than just debt servicing.
 On a broader scale, increased access to affordable capital helps fuel small-business growth, job creation, and economic resilience.